 Meander through Sawtell Beach, Bongil Bongil National Park, and Mylestom.
 It’s a beautiful stretch of coast.
-This region has many campervan parks should you wish to base yourself here while exploring Bellingen and Dorrigo.
-There are no campgrounds in the National Park.
+Sawtell is a nice place to base yourself while exploring Bellingen and Dorrigo.
+There are no campgrounds in the National Park itself.

 Some residents at Bongil Bongil National Park.
 Photo: lepita.pi via IG

 Bellingen (12 km west of the Pacific Highway) is a gorgeous little town of misty mornings crystal clear rivers and poetic place names like The Promised Land and Never Never River.
 It has attracted artists and academics seeking a sustainable healthy lifestyle.
 At sunset the sky blackens with flying foxes.
 For a small town it is packed with great eateries many offering vegetarian and organic fare.
 Try 5 Church Street where you can pull up a pew at the communal table or settle into a couch and listen to live music.
 For the foodies, head to Oak Street Food And Wine and if you are hankering for some Indian Food try the Chilli Affair.

 Read our article on Bellingen: 9 things to do and pretty drives.